Your manifesto is your purpose.

 “Our team supports and inspires each other, which is my definition of community.
 The Mercury team has a curious and collaborative nature that lends itself to some outstanding results for our clients – which leads to meaningful change along the way.
 Additionally, I’ve been lucky to be part of a fantastic community of clients that have become friends through Mercury projects, volunteer opportunities, and events.
 One of the most extraordinary things about this community is that it has grown and my connections have become connected to each other through a Mercury introduction.

 For me, personally, I am very close with my family, including my extended family, and how we interact with and support each other makes us our own powerful community.
 My neighbors, friends, co-workers, other parents, and my son’s wrestling team – go Mustangs! – are all communities in which I’m happy and excited to be involved!”

 Tania Hermann, Marketing Director

 “When I work with clients that mirror my values and interests it’s like turning on a faucet of ideas.
-The creativity and expression of messaging isn’t a struggle, it’s free-flowing.
-The struggle instead is more about how to reign it in and prioritize speaking to our clients about what is most valuable to their target personas.
-When we share similarities with our clients it is definitely easier to anticipate how they want to be reached and how to connect emotionally.
+The creativity and expression of messaging aren’t a struggle, it’s free-flowing.
+The struggle instead is more about how to rein it in and prioritize speaking to our clients about what is most valuable to their ideal audiences.

 Community to me is a sense of belonging.
-One that isn’t contrived, but occurs organically because it’s created by shared values and shared purpose.
-I belong to the local Mycology Society – aka mushroom club!
-Members of niche hobby-oriented clubs like this provide a community of enthusiasm and knowledge that can be hard to find otherwise.”
+One that isn’t contrived, but occurs organically because it’s created by shared values and shared purpose.”

 Nicole Devereaux, Executive Operations Assistant